ondacaracola photography / Getty Images

 If you happen to be in a situation where you need to call for help, a whistle makes it easier to be heard.
 “It’s a smart, low-tech addition every household should have,” says Harshbarger.

-Additionally, security expert Jeff Ketelaars recommends having a personal alarm on hand (these can be found in stores that sell self-defense items).
+Additionally, security expert Jeff Ketelaars recommends keeping a personal alarm on hand (available at stores that sell self-defense items).
 “When triggered, [they] make a loud and high-pitched sound,” he explains.
 If needed, these personal alarms can be used to ward off threats, including people or animals, and serve to alert nearby rescue teams.

 Important Documents and Emergency Contacts